stevieb9/berrybrew/doc/Berrybrew API.md

         return:     A System.Diagnostics.Process object

 Builds and returns a process ready to be modified or have `Start()` called on it.

+#### RegistryBackup

+    private void RegistryBackup(string registryKey, string backupFile)

+        argument:   registryKey
+        value:      String containing the entire path to the key to export

+        argument:   backupFile
+        vallue:     String, the full path and name to the file to export to

+Exports the given registry key to a `.reg` file. `registryKey` must have the full registry path, eg. `HKEY_LOCAL_MACHINE\SOFTWARE\berrybrew`.

 #### SnapshotCompress